James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

 - Fellow of the Royal Historical Society

-James has also published a number of articles in leading historical journals and a book (on 19th-century religious history) with Oxford University Press.
+James has also published a number of articles in leading historical journals and a book (on Victorian historiography) with Oxford University Press.

 James Kirby is a self-employed, independent barrister whose practice is regulated by the Bar Standards Board [Bar Council Ref 69244].
 He is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/079] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 He is registered for VAT under the reference 304589790.